analogouscircuit/peakpitchshift/README.md

 it can be called in a straightforward way simply by providing a signal and a sample rate.

 The paper also contains an appendix providing the results of the simulation of a bushy cell in the cochlear nucleus recieving a nearly-harmonic input signal.
-This material is contained in a separate repository, namely this one.
+This material is contained in a separate repository.

 ## References